mrcgrtz/styleguide/README.md

    multiple `BR` elements.
  * Make use of `DL` (definition lists) and `BLOCKQUOTE`, when appropriate.
- * Items in list form should always be housed in a `UL`, `OL`, or `DL`, never a set of `DIV` or `P` elements.
+ * Items in list form SHOULD always be housed in a `UL`, `OL`, or `DL`, never a set of `DIV` or `P` elements.
  * Do not use inline CSS or inline JavaScript.
  * Use dashes (not underscores) as word delimiters in class/ID names.
- * Tables shouldn’t be used for page layout.
+ * Tables SHOULD NOT be used for page layout.
  * Make use of `THEAD`, `TBODY`, and `TH` elements (and `scope` attribute) when appropriate.
- * Use `LABEL` elements to label each form field, the `for` attribute should associate itself with the form field, so users can click the labels. `cursor: pointer;` on the label is wise, as well.
+ * Use `LABEL` elements to label each form field, the `for` attribute SHOULD associate itself with the form field, so users can click the labels. `cursor: pointer;` on the label is wise, as well.
  * Use [Microformats](http://microformats.org/) and Microdata where
    appropriate, specifically [hCard](http://microformats.org/wiki/hcard)